shap0011/ml_portfolio/contact.md

 # Contact

-To contact me please enter your email and message into text fields below
+Please provide your email address and message in the fields below to get in touch with me.

 <form
   action="https://formspree.io/f/xdkkwdop"